fdnd-agency/wogo/docs/technical.md

 5. **User Interaction**:
    When users hover over or click the button, it shows visual effects, like growing a little or showing a shadow, to let them know they can interact with it.

+## CMS configuration

+WoGo uses Contentful as CMS.
+Contentful allows you to define custom content types (such as "pages", "cards", or "blog posts"), store content for these types, and easily retrieve and display them through APIs.

+1. **Content Types**:
+   Contentful allows you to define different "content types."
+Which looks like this:

+2. **How Data Is Fetched**:
+   - When you visit a page, the `+page-server.js` file uses the **slug** (a unique identifier in the URL) to find the correct content in Contentful.
+   - The data fetched from Contentful is then passed to components in the front-end (like `HomePage`, `TicketsOverview`).

+### **How to Add or Update Content in Contentful?**
+- Log in to Contentful and create/edit **entries** for your content types.
+For example, you can create a new **page** and set its title, description, and other fields.
+- Once the content is published in Contentful, it can be automatically fetched and displayed on the website through the code.

+## API Documentation

+---